Process and Modalities

 - Preliminary literature list

 Based on this submission you will receive feedback by Prof. Mädche.
-Either we will ask you to revise the proposal or you will be officially registered.
-For the registration, complete the application for approval (“Zulassungsantrag”) and hand in the completed and signed form as soon as possible to our office assistant.
+Either we will ask you to revise the proposal or you will be officially registered ("Zulassung für Abschlussarbeit").
+For the registration, please send all required documents to thesis-issd∂iism.kit.edu.
+Your thesis will be registered only when all required documents are received.
+Meanwhile, we will reserve a repository on Gitlab to store your relevant files.

 When writing the thesis, please consider the formatting guidelines provided below.
 Furthermore, you should report to your supervisor the progress of your work at minimum every four weeks.
 Intermediate consultations are expected to be proactively arranged by yourself to check on the agreed milestones with the supervisor.
 The form of intermediate consultation is to be agreed upon individually between supervisor and student (e.g. meetings, email-report).

-No later than six months after the official registration, the thesis is expected to be submitted.
+No later than six months after the official registration, the thesis needs to be submitted.
 For the submission of the thesis:

 Hand in the thesis to your supervisor or to our office assistant.